ContextLab/data-wrangler/README.rst

 ``scikit-learn``, ``hugging-face``, and ``flair``.
 The package is designed to provide sensible defaults, but also implements convenient ways of deeply customizing how different datatypes are wrangled.

+For more information, including a formal API and tutorials, check out https://data-wrangler.readthedocs.io

 Quick start
 ================